deeptho/blindscan/README.md

 The code requires a patched kernel tree which is available at https://github.com/deeptho/linux_media

-Always use the latest versions from both repositories, or make sure that the versions match (e.g. the same tag or the same branch)

-Installation instructtions in Ubuntu can be found in [INSTALL.md](INSTALL.md)
+Always use the latest versions from both repositories, or make sure that the versions match (e.g. the same tag or the same branch).
+Installation instructtions for installing the drivers in Ubuntu can be found in [INSTALL.md](INSTALL.md)

 # Spectrum Scan